The capped annual WaterSure tariff charge for 1 April 2019 to 31 March 2020 is:

 What do I do if I have a blocked drain or sewer?

 For blockages on a public sewer, please contact us on 0344 346 2020 so that we can confirm responsibility.
 We’re responsible for maintaining public sewers and we’ll attend within 4 hours to unblock the sewer, free of charge.
 If you are the homeowner, you are responsible...

 Can I change my payment plan?

 The easiest way to change your payment plan is to talk to us so that we can advise you of the range of options available and make sure you're on the most suitable payment plan.
 There's more advice here if you find that you are struggling to pay your bill.

 Can I view a copy of my bill?

 Yes, you can view your bill online at MyAccount.
-If you need a paper copy, we’ll call you back to arrange to send this within the next week.
-Please complete the details in our Arrange a free call back section on the right.
+If you need a paper copy, please give us a call to arrange to send this within the next week.

 Why has my payment plan increased?